johan-st/portfolio/src/md/contact.md

-# I am currently availible.
+# I am currently available.

 If you have questions or are interested in hiring me, don't hesitate to ge in touch.